519Moodlight/519Moodlight.github.io/README.md

 2. The device was designed to be mounted on the wall.
 The team would like to reduce the weight and size of the device to make it more compact.

 ## Feature Highlights
-- Transfer Humidity and Temperature values to QTPY2040 using uart
+- Transfer Humidity and Temperature values in QTPY2040 to Arduino Uno Rev3 using UART

-- Translate PWM signal output into Arduino readable signal (PWM or Analog) ??? need modification
-- Concise information transferred from Pico4ML about person detection
-- Intelligent sensor that will only turn on when a human is close-by
+[need code]

 - Vivid graphic display using LED matrix

 - 6 models display control -- humidity adjust, temperature adjust, feeling temperature, visualization (specific face patterns), rainbow (10 colors to show different humidity and temperature), DEMO (being able to control HUMIDITY ADJUST & TEMPERATURE ADJUST)

+[demo code in C]

 ## PIO in use
 - I2C communication protocol base on PIO